OmEr1112/daylite/README.md

 # Daylite-app

-Watch how this project looks here: https://omer1112.github.io/daylite-app/
+Wanna see how this project looks?
+Link is in description.